mautic/developer-documentation-new/docs/rest_api/stages.rst

 List Contact Stages
 *******************

+Retrieve a list of Stages.

 .. vale on

-Get a list of all Stages.

 .. code-block:: php